DinoChiesa/se-partner-bootcamp/loadgen/README.md

   d.
 After receiving responses from the api calls, the runload logic then sets another timeout, for some delay.
 About 60 seconds by default, but this time varies depending on the configuration.
   e.
 After the delay period, the timeout fires, and Javascript invokes the specified function.
 The effect is that runload "wakes up" and sends out another batch of API calls.
   f.
 This continues indefinitely, or until you administratively "undeploy" the proxy, or send a "stop" command to the runload server.

-11. Now, back in the Edge UI, Select the model.json file in that lower panel.
+11. Now, back in the Edge UI, viewing the runload-1 proxy, select the model.json file in that lower panel.
 ![runload-1 proxy](https://raw.githubusercontent.com/DinoChiesa/se-partner-bootcamp/master/loadgen/images/runload-1-proxy-modeljson.png)

 12. This shows some basic configuration for runload.
 The json looks like this: